mantidproject/mantid/docs/source/concepts/calibration/PowderDiffractionCalibration.rst

     * - MaskFile
       - Full name of the input mask file.
 The file should contain a whole bunch of lines with a single integter in each line specifying the detector ID to be masked (index starting from 0).
     * - GroupingMethod
       - The method to be used for grouping.
-Valid input could be 'KMEANS_CC', 'KMEANS_DG', 'KMEANS_ED', 'DBSCAN_CC', 'DBSCAN_DG' and 'DBSCAN_ED'.
-'KMEANS' and 'DBSCAN' refers to the two clustering methods.
-The second part of those values refers to the method for calculating similarity between spectra.
-'CC' for cross-correlation, 'DG' for De Gelder similarity and 'ED' for Euclidean distance in parameter space.
+Valid input could be ``KMEANS_CC``, ``KMEANS_DG``, ``KMEANS_ED``, ``DBSCAN_CC``, ``DBSCAN_DG`` and ``DBSCAN_ED``. ``KMEANS`` and ``DBSCAN`` refers to the two clustering methods.
+The second part of those values refers to the method for calculating similarity between spectra. ``CC`` for cross-correlation, ``DG`` for De Gelder similarity and ``ED`` for Euclidean distance in parameter space.
     * - NumberOutputGroups
       - The number of groups to cluster all input spectra into.
-If using 'DBSCAN' method, there is no need to specify this parameter.
+If using ``DBSCAN`` method, there is no need to specify this parameter.
     * - StandardScaling
       - Whether or not to scale the input spectra by removing the mean and scaling to unit variance before clustering.
     * - WorkspaceIndexRange
       - Range of workspace indeces to include in automatic grouping process.
     * - FittingFunctionParameters
-      - If 'ED' method is to be used for calculating similarity between spectra, this specifies the peak parameters to fit and to be used as the coordinate components in parameter space.
+      - If ``ED`` method is to be used for calculating similarity between spectra, this specifies the peak parameters to fit and to be used as the coordinate components in parameter space.
     * - FitPeaksArgs
       - Refer to the input parameters for :ref:`FitPeaks <algm-FitPeaks>` algorithm.
     * - DiamondPeaks
-      - If 'ED' method is to be used for calculating similarity between spectra, this specifies the diamond peaks, as specified by the nominal peak positions, to be used for peak fitting and clustering.
+      - If ``ED`` method is to be used for calculating similarity between spectra, this specifies the diamond peaks, as specified by the nominal peak positions, to be used for peak fitting and clustering.
     * - ParameterThresholds
-      - If 'ED' method is to be used for calculating similarity between spectra, this specifies the threshold for relevant peak parameters.
+      - If ``ED`` method is to be used for calculating similarity between spectra, this specifies the threshold for relevant peak parameters.
 The threshold for each relevant peak parameter will be given as sub-entries.
     * - FilterByChi2
-      - If 'ED' method is to be used for calculating similarity between spectra, this specifies whether or not to mask out pixels based on chi square of peak fitting.
-Two sub-entry 'Enable' is a boolean trigger and 'Value' is the threshold of chi square.
+      - If ``ED`` method is to be used for calculating similarity between spectra, this specifies whether or not to mask out pixels based on chi square of peak fitting.
+Among the two sub-entries, ``Enable`` is a boolean trigger and ``Value`` is the threshold of chi square.
     * - OutputGroupingFile
       - Full name of the output grouping file.
     * - OutputMaskFile
       - Full name of the output masking file.
     * - OutputFitParamFile
-      - If 'ED' method is to be used for calculating similarity between spectra, this specifies the full name of the output fit parameters file.
+      - If ``ED`` method is to be used for calculating similarity between spectra, this specifies the full name of the output fit parameters file.
     * - CacheDir
       - Cache directory.
     * - Plots
-      - A series of boolean variables control the plotting options.
-'Grouping' for plotting the grouping of detectors.
-'ED_Features' for plotting parameters correlation features.
-'KMeans_Elbow' for plotting the elbow analysis result.
-'KMeans_Silhouette' for plotting the Silhouette score.
+      - A series of boolean variables control the plotting options. ``Grouping`` for plotting the grouping of detectors. ``ED_Features`` for plotting parameters correlation features. ``KMeans_Elbow`` for plotting the elbow analysis result. ``KMeans_Silhouette`` for plotting the Silhouette score.

 Here, it is worth noting that detectors may be masked out as belonging to none of the generated groups.
-For example, when using the 'ED' method for defining the similarity between spectra, detectors will be masked out at the fitting stage if the corresponding spectra cannot be fitted successfully.
+For example, when using the ``ED`` method for defining the similarity between spectra, detectors will be masked out at the fitting stage if the corresponding spectra cannot be fitted successfully.

 Following is presented the clustering result for a NOMAD diamond measurement data,